leoparente/netbox-learning/netbox-ansible-collection-quick-start/README.md

 The plugin is highly configurable in terms of defining returned hosts and groupings etc in the inventory, so please consult the [docs](https://docs.ansible.com/ansible/latest/collections/netbox/netbox/nb_inventory_inventory.html).

-In this case we are grouping the returned hosts by the `device_roles` and `sites` as defined in the NetBox data model:
+In this case we are grouping the returned hosts by the `device_roles` and `sites` as defined in the NetBox database:

 ```
  # netbox_inv.yml